 Jürgen Klopp has been in charge of Liverpool for two years now and eyebrows are starting to be raised about the success of his tenure.
 Have Liverpool improved at the rate that was expected and should Klopp be delivering more?

 On their day, Liverpool arguably have the most exciting attacking players in the league with Coutinho, Firminho, Salah and Mane completely blowing teams away – as Wednesday’s 7-0 win over Spartak Moskva showed.
 However, when they’re not at the races, Liverpool’s lack of organisation and defensive frailties shine through, leading to dropped points against lesser opposition.
+The Reds are not expected to win the Premier League this season, with Premiership Tips tipping Pep Guardiola’s side since the start of the season – a leading site for football betting tips.

 Brendan Rodgers suffered similar issues during his time in Merseyside and eventually lost his job.
 Klopp, on the other hand, seems immune to criticism from the media due to his Dortmund successes and his big personality.
 But Klopp has a better squad at his disposal than Rodgers did and more questions need to be asked.